 The COVID-19 lockdown brought many unexpected challenges, including significant impact to ad revenues for most publishers.
-But despite the hurdles, many have seen strong growth in digital subscription campaigns and paywall conversions.
+But despite the hurdles, many have seen strong growth in digital subscription campaigns and news paywall conversions.

-The consumer adoption of news subscription models has accelerated during the past two months of economic volatility.
+The consumer adoption of digital newspaper subscription models has accelerated during the past two months of economic volatility.
 News and media publishers are experiencing record digital traffic numbers and as much as 3X increases in paid subscription growth rates.

 A new campaign can be launched quickly with the right paywall and subscription platform, taking advantage of unprecedented consumer demand for content.
 Newspaper paywalls are the most common, but digital publishers across many topics and niches are finding success with paywalls and subscription management solutions.

 Growth in Paid Subscriptions for News and Media Publishers

 Deep BI reports 90% Traffic Growth to news sites between Jan and March of 2020.
 Research by MPP Global reports 16.9% digital subscription growth across media companies in North America during March 2020.
-A number of news and media publishers, large and small, have seen digital subscription growth rate increases driven by COVID-19 traffic, even if the pandemic articles themselves are not blocked by paywalls.
+A number of news and media publishers, large and small, have seen newpaper paywalls drive digital subscription growth rate increases driven by COVID-19 traffic, even if the pandemic articles themselves are not blocked by paywalls.